carbon-io/carbond/docs/ref/carbond.mongodb.MongoDBInsertConfig.rst

        :type: object
        :default: undefined

-       An example response body (201) used for documentation
+       An example response body used for documentation

-    .. attribute:: idParameter
+    .. attribute:: idParameterName

        :inheritedFrom: :class:`~carbond.collections.InsertConfig`
        :type: string
        :ro:

        The collection object id property name.
 Note, this is configured on the top level :class:`~carbond.collections.Collection` and set on the configure during initialzation.

-    .. attribute:: insertSchema

-       :inheritedFrom: :class:`~carbond.collections.InsertConfig`
-       :type: object
-       :default: undefined

-       The schema used to validate the request body.
-If this is undefined, the collection level schema (adapted for arrays) will be used.

     .. attribute:: noDocument